decarv/hashify-pass/README.md

 ## Licença

-O arquivo do src/hashifypass.js software é distribuído sob a Licença MIT, que pode ser encontrada no arquivo LICENSE neste repositório.
+Este software é distribuído sob a Licença MIT, que pode ser encontrada no arquivo LICENSE neste repositório.